-306 As specified below, Expert Groups must operate in a transparent manner, enabling and encouraging
+307 As specified below, Expert Groups must operate in a transparent manner, enabling and encouraging

-307 Members and the public to observe their deliberations and to provide feedback.
+308 Members and the public to observe their deliberations and to provide feedback.
 One useful way to en-

-308 courage broad participation is to encourage Members (particularly Associate Members) to become tain a publicly-accessible document archive from which all of their working materials such as source
+309 courage broad participation is to encourage Members (particularly Associate Members) to become tain a publicly-accessible document archive from which all of their working materials such as source documents, meeting agendas, minutes, and draft documents can be accessed.
+The EC should take the Expert Group's transparency record into consideration when voting on its JSR.

-Contributors to the JSR.
-Partner Members such as Java User Groups may be helpful in identifying po tential Contributors.
+310 Contributors to the JSR.
+Partner Members such as Java User Groups may be helpful in identifying po-311 tential Contributors.

-311 The EG must take into consideration and publicly respond to all significant feedback.
-EGs must mainthe Expert Group's transparency record into consideration when voting on its JSR.
+312 The EG must take into consideration and publicly respond to all significant feedback.
+EGs must main-